nikolayhg/notes/mindtools.md

 * Use Calendly to schedule meetings.
 * Use a text expander to save commonly used phrases (like your address or commonly typed URLs).
 * Music: [brain.fm](https://www1.brain.fm), [noisli](https://www.noisli.com/)
+* Time constrain things that are important but not urgent, thus making them urgent.

 # Mental Models